 - It doesn’t consider the debts and the other incidental expenses related to the company, giving a true picture of the company.

-- Investors use this EV to EBITDA multiple to evaluate whether the company is overvalued as compared to the other company in the industry.
+- Investors use this EV to EBITDA multiple to evaluate whether the company is overvalued compared to the other company in the industry.

-- It is considered better than the Price-earnings Ratio since the price-earnings ratio only focuses on the equity, whereas the EV to EBITDA multiple focuses on the earnings.
+- It is better than the Price-earnings Ratio since the price-earnings ratio only focuses on the equity, whereas the EV to EBITDA multiple focuses on the earnings.

 Drawbacks of EV to EBITDA Multiple

-- It is also related to the past trends, and thus the effect of the valuation will not be so effective.
+- It is also related to past trends, and thus the effect of the valuation will not be so effective.

 - The debts and the incidental costs differ for different companies; therefore, the comparison, usually done in the industry, can mislead investors.

 - Considering this method solely for investment purposes is not feasible because it does not consider numerous elements.

 It is calculated by dividing the Enterprise value by the EBITDA.
 The enterprise value consists of market capitalization, all the minority interest, preference shares, etc., which will form the company’s value, and then the value divide by the EBITDA to get the Enterprise Value to EBITDA multiple.
 This multiple is very helpful for the investors to decide on the investment in the company whose Enterprise value they are considering.
 The EV to EBITDA multiple has a drawback; it does not consider the incidental cost in its calculation, which is practically impossible.
 The earnings should be shown and considered after paying off all the debts.
 Also, it has been seen that some big companies have great incidental costs.
 Thus, in that case, if the decision to invest will be made entirely on the Enterprise Value to EBITDA multiple, then it can be very risky.